Tony Khan: Early life

-Tony Khan was born on October 10, 1982, in Urbana–Champaign, Illinois, U.S., to Pakistani-American father, Shahid Khan, and an American mother, Ann Carlson.
-His father became a billionaire in the automotive industry, through his ownership of Flex-N-Gate, which supplied car bumpers.
-He also has a sister named Shanna.
-Tony graduated from the University Laboratory High School in 2001 and University of Illinois Urbana-Champaign in 2007 with a Bachelor of Science degree in finance.
+Antony Rafiq Khan was born in Champaign-Urbana, Illinois, on October 10, 1982, the son of a Punjabi Pakistani businessman father Shahid Khan and White American mother Ann Carlson.
+He has a sister named Shanna.

+His father became a billionaire in the automotive industry through his ownership of Flex-N-Gate, which supplied car bumpers.
+At the same while, according to Khan, he was a member of the Internet Wrestling Community (IWC) via AOL.
+He graduated from the University Laboratory High School in 2001 and University of Illinois Urbana-Champaign in 2007 with a Bachelor of Science degree in finance.